 Food Shift was founded in 2012 as a project of Earth Island Institute.
 Food Shift focuses on rescuing surplus food that would otherwise waste away in landfills and utilize it to fuel their social enterprise kitchen.
 They address food insecurity and joblessness in their community through a catering program and job training program, which is designed for those facing high barriers to employment including homelessness, unemployment, disability, domestic violence, addiction and incarceration.
 Food Shift creates delicious meals for their catering and food donation programs, simultaneously imparting culinary skills and job-training to their kitchen apprentices while preparing and distributing nutritious meals to food insecure communities.
 Apprentices earn a livable wage while learning how to work in a professional kitchen, allowing for room to grow before stepping into the next role of their careers.

-Food Shift was a UAIAI members recommended candidate charity.
+Food Shift is a UAIAI members recommended candidate charity.

 Wrap the Kids hires homeless persons and gives them a second chance at making a difference by making handmade quilts to donate to children everywhere, but especially those who are sick or in need.
 The organization also gives back to the homeless community by providing free clothing, hygiene kits, food items, blankets and other much-needed support.